biocore/qiime/doc/scripts/group_significance.rst

 header will not be included in the comparison.
-At a basic level, the script is constructing a OTUxSample (rowXcolumn) contingency table, and testing whether or not each OTU is differentially represented in cerstain groups of columns (determined by the metadata category passed).
+At a basic level, the script is constructing a OTUxSample (rowXcolumn) contingency table, and testing whether or not each OTU is differentially represented in certain groups of columns (determined by the metadata category passed).

 There are several important considerations with this script.